This Mandarin Orange Fluff Jello Salad Recipe is a classic recipe redone with fresh ingredients.

 - Thoroughly mix in orange gelatin (still in powder form, don't actually make the gelatin).
 You don't want to still see powder streaks or the salad will be gritty.

 - Cover tightly and refrigerate for at least 1 hour before serving.
-Leftovers last about 3 days refrigerated, but salad may start watering down.
+Leftovers last about 3 days refrigerated, but the salad may start watering down.